shadowbq/vxcage/README.md

 Copying
 -------

+See LICENSE file

-VxCage is licensed under [BSD 2-Clause](http://opensource.org/licenses/bsd-license.php) and is copyrighted to Claudio Guarnieri.
+VxCage is licensed originally under [BSD 2-Clause](http://opensource.org/licenses/bsd-license.php) and is copyrighted to Claudio Guarnieri.

 Contacts